 file configured and saved, you're ready to start your Rocket.Chat workspace.

-Run the following command to download the required Docker images and start the Rocket.Chat container with its supporting services:
+Run the following command to download the all required Docker images (Rocket.Chat, MongoDB, Traefik, etc.) and start the containers in the background:

 docker compose -f compose.database.yml -f compose.monitoring.yml -f compose.traefik.yml -f compose.yml up -d